WICG/capability-delegation/README.md

 ### Demo

-- Payment Request API: To see how this API works with Payment Request, run Chrome 93 or newer with the version-dependent command-line flag below, then open [this demo](https://wicg.github.io/capability-delegation/example/payment-request/).
+- Payment Request API: To see how this API works with Payment Request, run Chrome with the command-line flag: `--enable-blink-features=PaymentRequestRequiresUserActivation`, then open [this demo](https://wicg.github.io/capability-delegation/example/payment-request/).

-  Flag to use:
-  - Version 93-99: `--enable-blink-features=CapabilityDelegationPaymentRequest`
-  - Version 100+: `--enable-blink-features=PaymentRequestRequiresUserActivation`

 - Fullscreen API: Work in progress.